HaxeFoundation/neko-debian/README.md

 Default value: `all` for Windows, `none` otherwise

 It defines the dependencies that should be linked statically.
-Can be `all`, `none`, or a list of library names (e.g. `BoehmGC;Zlib;OpenSSL;MariaDBConnector;PCRE;Sqlite3;APR;APRutil;Apache;MbedTLS`).
+Can be `all`, `none`, or a list of library names (e.g. `BoehmGC;Zlib;OpenSSL;MariaDBConnector;pcre2;SQLite3;APR;APRutil;Apache;MbedTLS`).

 CMake will automatically download and build the specified dependencies into the build folder.
 If a library is not present in this list, it should be installed manually, and it will be linked dynamically.

-All third-party libraries, except GTK+2 (Linux), can be linked statically.
-We do not support statically linking GTK+2 due to the difficulty of building it and its own dependencies.
+All third-party libraries, except GTK+3 (Linux) and BoehmGC on Windows, can be linked statically.
+We do not support statically linking GTK+3 due to the difficulty of building it and its own dependencies.
+Additionally, we do not support statically linking the BoehmGC library on Windows systems.

 #### `RELOCATABLE`